Trusted advisor to nonprofit executive, board and fundraising

 Prior to moving to Bennington I lived in New York City for 30 years where I held senior positions at The Museum of the City of New York (Deputy Director), the Asia Society (Curator and Development Specialist) and the Cathedral Museum at the Cathedral of St. John the Divine (Director).
 Additionally, as a consultant, I advised a number of organizations on fund-raising programs, pre-campaign studies and board development: Roosevelt Island (with Kitty Carlisle Hart), the Kitchen, the Jean Cocteau Repertory Theatre, Ramapo College and Rockland Center for the Arts, among others.

 I have also been fortunate to have served as a trustee of a number of nonprofit boards.
 In New York I served as Chair of the board of Women in Development, as a board member of the Erick Hawkins Dance Foundation and on the Committee for The Dance Collection of Lincoln Center.
 In the Berkshires I served as a trustee of four institutions at pivotal moments in their organizational lives and played a leadership role in their fundraising: IS183, the Art School of the Berkshires in Stockbridge (founding board), The Austen Riggs Center, Stockbridge (Chair, Development Committee; chair, Pre-Campaign Planning Committee); Bennington College (Chair, Development Committee; chair, Pre-Campaign Planning Committee), and as Vice Chair of the board of The Mahaiwe Performing Arts Center during its historic restoration.
 I have also served on the board of The Berkshire Visitors Bureau and as a Corporator of The Berkshire Museum.
-I currently serve as Chair of the Board of The Barre Center for Buddhist Studies.
+Until recently I served as Board Chair of the Barre Center for Buddhist Studies where I remain on the board.

 Originally an art historian with an MA in art history from the City University of New York, I went on to receive my MFA in Arts Administration from Columbia University.